agostinayori/agostinayori/README.md

 ## Howdy 👋
-👾 First steps with GitHub
+👾 Baby steps with GitHub
-🧠 Learning by doing (and Googling a lot)
+🧠 Learning by doing (...and Googling a lot)
-✨ Style powered by insomnia and curiosity
+✨ Powered by insomnia and curiosity

 ## Site